 Is it really possible for someone to engage in a completely selfless act?
 A rational exploration of the question must lead to a negative rather then affirmative answer.
 For isn’t it the case that no matter what action one engages in, it involves their selves and some kind of motivation on their part?
 So long as the individual in question could be said to have a motivation for acting, even if this motivation is a benevolent one, it cannot be said that they are acting in a truly selfless manner.
-So long as one has consciousness, so long as one is self-aware, one cannot truly be selfless.
-In order to be selfless one would have to cease to exist altogether, or by the very least enter an inhuman state in which one has no volition.
+So long as one has consciousness, so long as one is self–aware, one cannot truly be selfless.
+In order to be selfless one would have to cease to exist altogether, or at the very least enter an inhuman state in which one has no volition.
 But such a state of being is not how human beings work.
-It could only be used to describe non-conscious forms of life such as a plant.
+It could only be used to describe non–conscious forms of life such as a plant.

 Altruism is not an objective description of human actions so much as a rationalisation used to compel people into engaging in certain actions.
 It is certainly true that one could engage in an action that benefits another rather then oneself, but such an action could not take place without the deliberate conscious effort and motivation of the individual in question.
 If a benevolent act towards another is truly voluntary, then it cannot be said to be genuinely altruistic because in such a scenario the individual actually perceives the act to be in their self–interest at least on a psychological level.
 That is, they desire to give to others.
 A genuine desire originates within the individual themselves.
 Satisfaction is obtained upon the fulfilment of the desire, even if the desire is to fulfil a perceived positive obligation towards another.